 Level 1: Basic Licensing

-Level 1 courses provide basic information on a topic and apply toward clock hours for childcare license renewal, maintaining Career Pathways Category A placement, and Bright & Early ND Step 1.
-This level of course is informative but not in-depth.
+Level 1 courses provide basic information on a topic and apply toward clock hours for childcare license renewal.
+This course level is informative but not in-depth.
 Level 1 courses do not require a demonstration of competence with the course materials and there is no formal assessment.
 Level 1 courses are usually quick to complete and in the case of online Level 1 courses, the clock hours may post to the individual’s training record immediately upon completion.
-Previously, this level of course was called “Registered.”

 Level 2: Professional Training